rhys-b/numeros/README.md

-A classic first machine learning excersize for recognizing hand written digits, trained using the legends over at MNIST, and written entirely in C, using only the C standard library.
+A classic first machine learning excersize for recognizing hand written digits, trained using the legends over at MNIST, and written entirely in C, using only the C standard library and Nvidia's matrix multiplication.

 ## Using